 What we do

-The team liaises with regulators, such as the Human Tissue Authority, the Health Research Authority, other statutory bodies aligned to health research, and government departments, such as the Department for Business, Energy and Industrial Strategy (BEIS) and Animal and Plant Health Agency (APHA).
-We undertake audit and monitoring activities, and support and guide researchers throughout the lifecycle of their research projects, providing specialist advice and expertise.
+The team liaises with regulators, such as the Human Tissue Authority, the Health Research Authority, other statutory bodies aligned to health research, and government departments, such as the Department for Business, Energy and Industrial Strategy (BEIS).
+We undertake audit and monitoring activities, and support and guide researchers throughout the life-cycle of their research projects, providing specialist advice and expertise.

 We have specialist expertise in research laws and regulations.
 In particular, for human studies we are able to provide advice on developing research protocols, research participant information sheets and consent forms, and other associated documentation prior to NHS REC and HRA review.
 We assist with enabling NIHR Clinical Research Network (CRN) Portfolio adoption of studies.